johnrearden/doggone-it/README.md

 - ### User Stories

     - #### First Time Visitor Goals
+        - As a first-time visitor, I want to be able to quickly engage in the game, with a minimum of setup.
+        - As a first-time visitor, I want to find the game controls straightforward and easy to use.

     - #### Returning Visitor Goals
+        - As a returning visitor, I want to be challenged as I progress in the game
+        - As a returning visitor, I would like to watch a replay of my games to learn from my mistakes.

+    - #### Frequent Visitor Goals
+        - As a frequent visitor, I would like to be able to experiment with some of the game mechanics and customize them without breaking the gameplay.
 - ### Design

     - Colour Scheme